 Overview of Healthcare Apprenticeships

-Join the Medical Assistant (MA), Central Sterile Processing Technician (CSPT), or Pharmacy Technician (CPhT) Apprenticeship programs and receive the benefits of skilled apprenticeship training for your workforce.
-These are full-time, paid positions combining technical instruction with hands-on learning.
-Cohorts are underway and being developed for 2021 and 2022.
+Join the Medical Assistant (MA), Central Sterile Processing Technician (CSPT), or Pharmacy Technician (CPhT) Apprenticeship programs and receive the benefits of skilled apprenticeship training for your workforce!

-Through apprenticeship, employers gain a pipeline of skilled workers, lower turnover for apprentices and mentors, skills matching your needs and culture, increased loyalty, and higher productivity.
-Employers choose their apprentices – remote learning near or at your location is available.
+Apprenticeships provide employers with a pipeline of skilled workers, lower turnover for apprentices and mentors, skills that match your needs and culture, increased loyalty, and higher productivity.
+Employers can choose their apprentices, and remote learning options near or at your location are available.

 - Pay & benefits: Apprentices are full-time, paid employees with benefits.
 Apprentices complete 2,000 hours of paid on-the-job training and 288-362 hours of technical instruction within 12-24 months.